 The general quality of the detail and print is high across the entire model, from an eyeball perspective it fails only in one place, more of that later.
 Personally I think the nose is a little too rounded, but we could argue that all day.

-Good thing, no aerials. clearly too small and complex (and expensive), to get them into this tiny model.
+No aerials.
+Which is no bad thing as they’d almost certainly be too large.
 The two domes are moulded and painted but they are not as white as they should be; too much blue shows through and gives them a grey tint.